15 Ways to Help Forgetful Kids Remember Stuff

 1. Under-developed Memories

 When adults get to learn any new piece of information, they add it to what they already know in their memory banks instead of creating completely new bits of information.
 For example, if an adult learns about how much food a dog needs to survive, he can store this knowledge in his mind along with other things about dogs and food.
-As young children have less knowledge in their memory bank, sorting new information into categories is more difficult for them, which results in forgetfulness.
+As young children have less knowledge of their memory bank, sorting new information into categories is more difficult for them, which results in forgetfulness.

 2. Being Inattentive